xero/dotfiles/README.md

 etc, etc, etc...

-#my shell
+# shell
 i prefer a minimal setup, and choose to interact with my operating system via the so-called "terminal" or "command line", (read that quoting sarcastically) over a gui interface 2 times out of 3. with the web browser and video player among the noted outliers. in my opinion, using your computer should be a very personal experience. your colors, aliases, key-bindings, etc meticulously crafted to your exacting specifications. so for me, the unix shell is the most important part of my environment.

 ![](https://raw.githubusercontent.com/xero/dotfiles/master/previews/xero_shell.gif)

 my terminal emulator of choice is the lightweight, unicode, 256 color [urxvt](http://linux.die.net/man/1/urxvt). i use [zsh](http://linux.die.net/man/1/zsh) as my interactive shell. it's an extensible, bash like shell with awesome completion and correction engines. i manage multiple shell sessions with [tmux](http://linux.die.net/man/1/tmux). it's a feature packed terminal multiplexer with support for buffers, split windows, detached local and remote sessions, etc. i'm a member of the cult of [vim](http://linux.die.net/man/1/vim). sing phrases to the third reincarnation of the glorious ed! lel. [mpd](http://linux.die.net/man/1/mpd) is my music server and i use [ncmpcpp](http://ncmpcpp.rybczak.net/) as it's frontend. my configs for [urxvt](http://git.io/.urxvt), [zsh](http://git.io/.zsh), [tmux](http://git.io/.tmux), [vim](http://git.io/.vim), [mpd](http://git.io/.mpd) and [ncmpcpp](http://git.io/.ncmpcpp) shown above feature my [sourcerer](http://sourcerer.xero.nu) color scheme.

-when it comes to fonts i've been using the bitmap font [gohu](http://font.gohu.org/) + the ttf font [hack](https://sourcefoundry.org/hack/) (i use a [mod](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/Hack/readme.md) w/ extra icons) + [symbola](http://users.teilar.gr/~g1951d/) for extra unicode and emoji support.
+when it comes to fonts i've been using either the bitmap font [gohu](http://font.gohu.org/) or the ttf font [hack](https://sourcefoundry.org/hack/) (i use a [mod](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/Hack/readme.md) w/ extra icons) in conjunction with [symbola](http://users.teilar.gr/~g1951d/) for extended unicode and emoji support.

-you can install all three of them from the aur: `yay -S gohufont ttf-nerd-fonts-hack-complete-git ttf-symbola`
+you can install all three of them from the aur:

+`yay -S gohufont ttf-nerd-fonts-hack-complete-git ttf-symbola`

-see [.Xdefaults](https://github.com/xero/dotfiles/blob/master/urxvt/.Xdefaults) + [xorg.conf.d/00-fonts.conf](https://github.com/xero/dotfiles/blob/master/xorg/etc/X11/xorg.conf.d/00-fonts.conf) for my fontconfig.
+see [.Xdefaults](https://github.com/xero/dotfiles/blob/master/urxvt/.Xdefaults) and [xorg.conf.d/00-fonts.conf](https://github.com/xero/dotfiles/blob/master/xorg/etc/X11/xorg.conf.d/00-fonts.conf) for my fontconfig.

 # vim
 with it's tight integration to the unix shell, [vim](http://www.vim.org) has quickly become my editor of choice. once you start to master the movements and operators you quickly begin manipulating, not just editing source code files.